viamrobotics/docs/content/en/docs/product-overviews/organization-management.md

 ---

 ## Cloud App
-Users and organizations store, manage, and control their robotic fleets on the app's Website ([https://app.viam.com](https://app.viam.com)).
+Users and organizations store, manage, and control their robotic fleets on the website ([https://app.viam.com](https://app.viam.com)).

 ## Organization
-On the Viam App ([https://app.viam.com](https://app.viam.com)), robots belong to organizations.
+On Viam ([https://app.viam.com](https://app.viam.com)), robots belong to organizations.
 An organization can be an individual, a research group, or a company.

 A user can be a member of multiple organizations, but will always be a member of at least one organization.